geodeepak/Seismolive/Home.md

 ObsPy is currently [running and tested](http://tests.obspy.org) on Linux (32 and 64 bit), Windows (32 bit and/or 64 bit) and Mac OS X.

-ObsPy runs on Python 2.7, 3.4, 3.5, and 3.6.
+ObsPy runs on Python 2.7, 3.5, 3.6, 3.7 and 3.8.
 We highly recommend and only officially support the latest release of each series.
-Additionally, we recommend you use the latest version of python 3 if possible.
+We recommend you use the latest version of python 3 if possible.

 **For individual users we strongly recommend [[Installation via Anaconda|Installation via Anaconda]].**